-3.6 For the purposes of being an STS ABCP sponsor, the PRA is unlikely to determine on the basis of the review and evaluation referred to in Regulation 34A(2) of the Capital Requirements Regulations 2013 that the arrangements, strategies, processes, and mechanisms implemented by that credit institution and the own funds and liquidity it holds ensure the sound management and coverage of its risks, unless the firm is currently a sponsor for at least one ABCP programme.
-This may include any existing non-STS ABCP programme for which the firm wishes to seek STS status.

-3.7 Where a firm seeks to make use of the route specified in SECN 2.3.25R(2) of the FCA Handbook, it should make a written request to its usual supervisory contact prior to, or alongside, the submission of either its internal capital adequacy assessment process (ICAAP) or internal liquidity adequacy assessment process (ILAAP) document.
+- 3.6 For the purposes of being an STS ABCP sponsor, the PRA is unlikely to determine on the basis of the review and evaluation referred to in Regulation 34A(2) of the Capital Requirements Regulations 2013 that the arrangements, strategies, processes, and mechanisms implemented by that credit institution and the own funds and liquidity it holds ensure the sound management and coverage of its risks, unless the firm is currently a sponsor for at least one ABCP programme.
+This may include any existing non-STS ABCP programme for which the firm wishes to seek STS status. - 3.7 Where a firm seeks to make use of the route specified in SECN 2.3.25R(2) of the FCA Handbook, it should make a written request to its usual supervisory contact prior to, or alongside, the submission of either its internal capital adequacy assessment process (ICAAP) or internal liquidity adequacy assessment process (ILAAP) document.
 Where the information specified in paragraph 3.5 is not already available in the ICAAP or ILAAP document, the firm should also provide necessary information referenced in paragraph 3.5.

-4. The CRR securitisation capital framework
+4: The CRR securitisation capital framework

-4.1 This chapter is relevant to PRA-authorised CRR firms.
-It sets out the PRA's expectations of firms in respect of the CRR securitisation capital framework in the following sections:
+4.1 This chapter is relevant to all PRA-authorised CRR firms.
+It sets out PRA expectations of firms in relation to the hierarchy of methods for calculating risk weighted assets (RWAs).